Military veteran suspected of killing 1 woman, injuring 4 others in Atlanta medical facility is captured. Here's how the hourslong manhunt unfolded - KTVZ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Rebekah Riess, Ben Tinker, Jillian Sykes, Haley Britzky, Christina Maxouris, Dakin Andone, Nick Valencia, Amanda Jackson, Brenda Goodman contributed to this report.
+CNN’s Rebekah Riess, Ben Tinker, Jillian Sykes, Haley Britzky, Christina Maxouris, Dakin Andone, Nick Valencia, Amanda Jackson, Brenda Goodman, Justin Gamble and Tina Burnside contributed to this report.